Or read on to find out more about the plants themselves.

 – We only dispatch bareroot plants between August and October during our harvesting season.

-– Majority of orders placed before the end of July are dispatched within the first 3 weeks of August.
+– Majority of orders placed before the end of July will be dispatched within the first 3 weeks of September

 – Orders placed between August and October are dispatched within 2 weeks of ordering.

 – We stop lifting Irises on 31st October.

 – These three months are the optimum season for lifting and planting so the plants put down good roots before the winter.

 If your order contains potted and bareroot stock we may split the order and send the potted stock earlier.
 Or if you place the order close to lifting season we will hold your order until your plants are lifted and send them altogether